Piñeragate: National Renewal's response

-The fault is ours: it was bad for the party that Evelyn and Sebastián rose without going through the test of whiteness, and we allowed it.
-They entered through the window and I don't criticize them for that: the mistake is ours.
-We elevated two people without a party history, who did not burn each stage one by one.
-Neither of them was able to garner the support of at least a third of their peers in Congress.
-The lack of institutionalism was so great that neither of them had the ability to resign: something that Jarpa did with Büchi in the past presidential elections.
-Now, they don't do it because they are bad people.
+The fault is ours: it was bad for the party that Evelyn and Sebastián rose without going through the test of whiteness, (Note: A Chilean expression denoting aptitude and purity, derived from laundry-detergent advertising.) and we allowed it...
 The political concept of Evelyn and Sebastián is pure efficiency...
 It's the world of business, without mercy.
 Where the competition is strong.